 To find an explanation to the horror that has happened to Hamoudi and many other Iraqi victims, as well as victims in the MENA region, numerous hypotheses, as a citizen who lives in this region, come to mind:

-First hypothesis is that there is a thirst for heaven that the many people in the MENA region quench for, even if the ladder to that is an innocent’s life.
+The first hypothesis is that there is a thirst for heaven that the many people in the MENA region quench for, even if the ladder to that is an innocent’s life.
 The many people born in this geopolitical region live under so much corruption that it made them lose hope in this life and the meaning of living it.
 They have reached a point where only the afterlife matters.
 Death, and all kinds of terrorism (verbal, physical, social, etc) are the price to be paid.

 Only behind the curtains of the dark are we allowed to disobey.
 Only at night, after we preached during the day in the name of God and his laws, ended innocent lives, terrorized free minds with our glares and words, and killed the symbols and joys of life, are we allowed to masturbate to pornographic videos made by the Kuffars whom we wish to bomb, or to whom we pray for to turn to Islam “to have the perfect life”.

-Second hypothesis is the ignorance that was a result of the failure in Arab speaking countries’ educational systems.
+The second hypothesis is the ignorance that was a result of the failure in Arab speaking countries’ educational systems.
 They breed graduates who are like ticking bombs.
 They fear that any demonstration of femininity, skin, art, or things that celebrate and manifest life, could stray them from the path of God.
 They lack creativity and guard boxed minds.
 People who only care about filling their stomachs, and whose minds are at a constant hold, unable to imagine, to develop, nor accept the notion of personal freedom.

 Ignorance is one of the greatest threats to our society.
 It is one of the reasons that the tribal mindset still persists in the MENA region.
 It is a big reason why we are still drenched in wars and a constant state of unfreedom.

 My third hypothesis is that it is the patriarchal system that’s still rooted in all societies; ignited by the fragile egos of the patriarchs who derive their value of existence from violence, domination, and the size of their penis.
 The value system in the MENA region demonstrates the intellectual swamp we’re submerged in.
 Valuing the afterlife over life.
 Valuing consumption over production, valuing chastity over the freedom of the body to act as it wishes.
 Valuing man over woman.
-Valuing overeating over exercise.
+Valuing overeating over-exercise.
 Valuing murder over listening to a free mind or at least one that may differ.
 Valuing ignorance over knowledge.
 Valuing everything that kills the value of life and what makes or helps it progress.

 Fourth hypothesis, that the reasons are a combination of all of the above, and even more.